Ravenneo/CO2-sensor/README.md

 # CO2-sensor

 **Important.**
-If you have a Leonardo board, be aware with the serial interface as in the Leonardo USB is manage by same chip.
+If you have a Leonardo board, be aware with the serial interface as in the Leonardo, the USB and the board itself are manage by same chip.

 __Do not use the program in **Leonardo** with out change serial lines!.__